SAVE-THE-DATE FOR OUR 2025 EVENT!

 Thursday Night Pre-Party at the Mercury Cafe - collab with Shimmy Shakin’ Blues!

-Live music by MJ and the Side Gig!
+Live music by TBA!

 Dance 8pm-Midnight